abuebayyeh/imperial_eee_machine_learning_course/README.md

 # Machine Learning Course

 Welcome!
-Here we will upload the different tutorials for the Machine Learning course.
+Here the different tutorials for the Machine Learning course are uploaded.
 We will use Python and [Jupyter Notebook](https://jupyter.org/).
 Also, the tutorials use [Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb), which is a free Jupyter notebook environment that runs in the cloud.

 Each of the notebooks contains this image